torrmal/genai-toolbox/docs/en/resources/sources/mindsdb.md

 ### Database User

 This source uses standard MySQL authentication since MindsDB implements the MySQL wire protocol.
 You will need to [create a MindsDB user][mindsdb-users] to login to the database with.
+If MindsDB is configured without authentication, you can omit the password field.

 [mindsdb-users]: https://docs.mindsdb.com/
 ## Example